ElodieBatista/BlogAspMVC3/README.md

+A complete blog template.
+It includes an administration interface for posts and comments management.
+It also supports multilanguages.

-This blog is built in Asp.Net MVC 3 with C#, Razor view engine, Code First, HTML 5 and CSS 3.
+It is built in Asp.Net MVC 3 with C#, Razor view engine, Code First, HTML5 and CSS3.

 Packages used in this project are:  Entity Framework, Membership Sharp and Data Annotations.